StarbeamOne/blog.starbeam.one/content/article/2021/08/August-2021-Status-Update.md

 This is technical debt in the most basic of terms.
 However, it's really the only one I want to pick at with my codebase, which, at roughly 5,500 files at present is not a bad thing.

 So that's a little of my world.
-With all of the delays from upgrading and identity system, the alpha launch has been pushed back a bit.
-We'll see if I can make up ground but February looks like a good spot now to have everything deployed, use, and documented.
+With all of the delays from upgrading and identity system, I've had to remove the "Feature X" [mentioned last month](https://blog.starbeam.one/2021/07/july-2021-status-update/).
+We'll see if I can make up ground but February still looks like a good spot now to have everything deployed, use, and documented.

+So currently it is:

+- **August:** Entity refactor
+- **September:** Identity system refactor
+- **October:** Administration application (for running things behind the scenes)
+- **November:** Deployments to Azure
+- **December:** Demonstration/videos/marketing
+- **January:** Attempt to squeeze in Feature X 🤞
+- **February:** MVP Primordial Alpha Announcement

 Let's see how it goes. 🤞